 Adelaide is a city of hidden charms and attractions - here are just a few.

 We hope you'll make the most of your stay in Adelaide - tack on a day or two, stay for the weekend, or take a side trip while you are here.
-There's (almost) something for everyone...
+There's (pretty much) something for everyone...

 Adelaide's layout is true to the square mile designed by Colonel Light in 1837 - you can see from the air that it is a traditional grid surrounded by parklands.
 Once in the city, everything can be reached by foot and there is a free tram that will take you down King William street which cuts the city from north to south.